 A minimum of 30 hours worked per work week is required to qualify for Fulton County insurance benefits.
-Only employees in permanent, fee and time-limited positions who routinely work more than 29 hours per week shall be eligible to enroll in medical, dental, vision and life insurance coverage.
+Only employees in permanent and fee positions who routinely work more than 29 hours per week shall be eligible to enroll in medical, dental, vision and life insurance coverage.